BIMIB-DISCo/J-Space.jl/README.md

 ## RUN SPACE-SIM

-The paramenters and the cofinguration of the simulation are managment by the user by modifing the files Parameters.toml and Config.toml that are detailed below.
+The paramenters and the cofinguration of the simulation are managment by the user by modifing the files Parameters.tml and Config.tml that are detailed below.

 ## OUTPUTS OF SPACE-SIM

 ## THE CONFIGURATION FILE OF SPACE-SIM
-In the file Config.toml the user can manage the configuration of SPACE-SIM.
+In the file Config.tml the user can manage the configuration of SPACE-SIM.
 This file is useful to choose the path where save the files, the desired plot and outputfile.

 The following are the paramenters of such file